kb789/Book-Cloud-App/README.md

 ## APIs used

 The WorldCat Search API was used to get the title, author, subject, and description information for the books.
+Book cover images are from the Google Books API.

 ##